 - be responsible for the implementation of the budget

-- arrange programmes for the exchange of information and experience on matters of common interest to individual and collective members and to identify and disseminate good practice in institutions of higher education and research
+- arrange programmes for the exchange of information and matters of common interest to individual and collective members and to identify and disseminate good practice in institutions of higher education and research

 The Executive Board consists of the President, the Vice-President, the Secretary and the Treasurer.